SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 ## 4. Hardware

+When originally written in March/April 2023, I followed the principles outlined in this section to build a developer workstation that is still viable in September 2025.
+While you can certainly use the principles to build a current workstation with contemporary hardware, you can also use the 2023 specification as a minimum viable spec.
+If budget permits, I recommend sourcing contemporary hardware that targets the maximum specification for the components outlined in this section as guided by the principles defined.
+Doing so will future-proof your investment.
+If budget is a concern, then adjust your specification to fall between the 2023 minimum and the potential maximum specification.

 ### 4.1.
 Overview

 Given the proliferation of cloud-based GPUs, it is possible and arguably more cost-effective in the long-run to make